levina23/python-code-challenge1/README.md

     Returns:
         bool: True if exactly two integers are positive, False otherwise.
     """
-# python-code-challenge3
+    # Your implementation here
+    # Count the number of positive integers among a, b, and c
+    # Return True if the count is exactly 2, otherwise False
+Challenge 3: Highest Value of Consonant Substrings

+Description:
-This challenge involves crafting a Python function that computes the highest value of consonant substrings within a given lowercase string.
-You'll be working with a defined mapping of consonant characters to their corresponding values, and your function should find the highest cumulative value of any substring formed only by consonant characters.
+This intriguing challenge demands the creation of a Python function that calculates the highest value of substrings formed exclusively from consonant characters within a given lowercase string.
+To achieve this, you'll be provided with a predefined mapping of consonant characters to their corresponding values.

- # functionality
+Functionality:
 def highest_consonant_value(s: str) -> int:
     """
     Calculates the highest value of consonant substrings.